DataDog/hiring-engineers/answers.md

 `sudo systemctl restart datadog-agent`

-screenshot of my host and its tags on the Host Map page in Datadog:
+screenshot of host and its tags on the Host Map page in Datadog:

 ![Host Map with Tags](/images/Host_Map.png)